doheelee0328/movie/README.md

 ## Usage

 - Upon launching the application, you will see a collection of movies, including new releases and popular movies.
-- Click on the next arrow to browse through the available movies.
 - Hover on movies to view its description.
 - Use the toggle switch located at the top-right corner of the application to switch between dark and light modes.